Av. de Chateleine 7

 MAIA 1 – Glossaries: Sustainable, Post-human Interiors

-MAIA 1 explores the glossaries that characterise contemporary ecology and their implications for interior architecture.
-From the postmodern concept of sustainability in the 1980s to that of the Anthropocene in the 2000s, and from the contemporary paradigms of the Post-human to the Post-natural and the Cthulucene in the 2010s, the semester is shaped by different modules that deal with the themes of Humans, Animals, Plants and Materials in interior spaces.
+MAIA 1 explores the glossaries that characterize contemporary ecology and their implications for interior architecture.
+From the postmodern concept of sustainability in the 1980s to that of the Anthropocene in the 2000s, and from the contemporary paradigms of the Post-human to the Post-natural and the Cthulucene in the 2010s, the semester is shaped by different modules that investigate the themes of Humans, Animals, Plants, and Materials in interior spaces.

 MAIA 2 – Assemblages: Technology, Objects, Media Interiors

-MAIA 2 focuses on the entanglements between organisms, objects and technologies within the interior environments with which they interact.
-Considering any form of representation as architectural, from scenography to photography, and from product design to virtual spaces, the semester is practice-based around a core studio and media modules that shape the Master’s presence at the Milan Design Week.
+MAIA 2 focuses on the entanglements between organisms, objects, and technologies within the interior environments they interact with.
+Considering any form of representation as architectural, from scenography to photography, and from product design to virtual spaces, the semester is practice-based around a core studio and media modules that shape the Master’s presence at Milan Design Week.

 MAIA 3 – Iterations: Research, Design, Multiscalar Interiors